sirfanDePaul/tapssp-project/README.md

 - serde and serde_json: JSON serialization
 - csv: CSV export
 - anyhow: Error handling
+- crossterm: for terminal input/output
+- ratatui: for TUI rendering

 ## Notes
 - CSV and JSON export files are not tracked by Git (.gitignore should include *.csv and *.json).
 - Ensure Rust and Cargo are installed and updated
 - Compatible with SQLite databases only (at the moment).

+## Future Features
+### Some future features that could be added:
+- Cycle through autocomplete suggestions with arrow keys
+- Query history navigation